fedora-infra/fedocal/doc/configuration.rst

 Configuration
 =============

-There are three main configuration options to set to have fedocal running
+There are the main configuration options to set to have fedocal running.
+These options are all present and described in the fedocal.cfg file.

 The secret key
 ---------------